 Over 50,000 visitors and nearly 500 exhibitors from all over France and from various European countries attend this huge brocante, which spreads over more than five kilometers of alleys.

-Visitors will find a great diversity in styles and tastes at Chambord’s flea market.
-From Antique furniture and heirloom-quality oil paintings to gramophones, kitchenware, antique tools, vintage clothing, phonographs, antique cameras and other knick-knacks, this flea market is a paradise for bargain hunters and antiques lovers.
+Visitors will find great diversity in styles and tastes at Chambord’s flea market.
+From Antique furniture and heirloom-quality oil paintings to gramophones, kitchenware, antique tools, vintage clothing, photographs, antique cameras, and other knick-knacks, this flea market is a paradise for bargain hunters and antique lovers.
 Competitive pricing makes the effort of driving the 106 miles (170 kilometers) from Paris all the more seductive.